 The stats behind Account-Based Sales (ABS) explain the growing buzz.
 The numbers aren’t just incremental — they’re transformative.
 More importantly, the same remarkable results seem to occur across revenue teams who opt to re-engineer their culture into one that promotes ABS.

-Take the sales team at Cloudera, for example.
-Before they adopted an account-based approach, reps were basically doing their own thing even after training and the leadership's best efforts to encourage a replicable process.
+Take this example: Before one of our customers adopted an account-based approach, sales reps were basically doing their own thing even after training and the leadership's best efforts to encourage a replicable process.
 Enforcing best practices was difficult, and process consistency elusive.

 Clearly, Account-Based Sales has a lot to offer.
 The one thing that really excites leadership, however, is the replicability of its results.
-With the right tools and insight, you can reach new milestones very similar to those achieved by Cloudera.
+With the right tools and insight, you can reach new milestones very similar to those achieved above.

 ABS can help you:

 - target accounts with greater precision and impact

 - execute optimized playbooks across teams and channels

 Account-Based Sales Tips

 The account-based model is actually pretty simple.
 High-level, this is what the cross-departmental strategy looks like: